National Collegiate Athletic Association (Philippines): The first expansion era (1984–2008)

-The NCAA has set its plan of expansion.
-Division II, as it will be called, will be composed of newly admitted schools.
+In 1998, the affiliated schools in the Calabarzon region and southern Metro Manila established NCAA South, an offshoot of the league.
+The NCAA has also set plans for a Division II, which would be composed of newly admitted schools.
 The league has already visited and issued invitations to schools such as Arellano University, Emilio Aguinaldo College and the Lyceum of the Philippines University.